FNA-XNA/FAudio/cpp/README.md

     - Are you using PulseAudio?
 Try setting the ```PULSE_LATENCY_MSEC``` environment variable to 60 to fix this.
 3. Wine games are silent after installing the native DLLs
     - Some MinGW setups will silently link to libwinpthread-1.dll, resulting in failure to load the DLLs if this is not present.
 Usually this is quickly solved with a line like `ln -sf /usr/i686-w64-mingw32/sys-root/mingw/bin/libwinpthread-1.dll $WINEPREFIX/drive_c/windows/system32/libwinpthread-1.dll`
-4. Wine audio may sound choppy with the COM wrapper
+4. Wine audio may sound choppy with the native DLLs
     - Set `SDL_AUDIODRIVER=directsound`.
 For Proton, this is `SDL_AUDIODRIVER=directsound %command%` in the Steam Launch Options.